 Everything you’ll need to hunt is included with the Bear X Saga 405 Ready-to-Hunt package.
-A sling, string wax, rail lube, arrows and even a cloth to clean the scope is included!
+A sling, string wax, rail lube, arrows, and even a cloth to clean the scope are included!

 This crossbow is fully adjustable.
 It’s equipped with an adjustable foregrip and adjustable butt-stock.
 This makes it a great fit and also very comfortable to hold.
 Its total length comes in at 37.5 inches and an overall weight of about 7.5 pounds.
 Uncocked the Saga 405 measures 18 inches wide and cocked only 14 inches wide.

 Something that’s also instantly noticeable is the dual string suppressor system that comes standard with this crossbow.
 This greatly reduces the noise and vibrations caused by shooting the crossbow.